datastax/pulsar-transformations/README.md

 ### Compute

-Computes new field values based on an `expression` evaluated at runtime.
+Computes new properties, values or field values based on an `expression` evaluated at runtime.
 If the field already exists, it will be overwritten.

 Step name: `compute`